raghulk/mongojQueryVolcano/README.md

 - Database hosted in MondoDB Atlas Cloud, backend hosted in AWS EC2, frontend used HTML, jQuery and jQueryUI

+- To run this project download the frontend folder and open the index.html.

 ### To Create DB
 Use mongorestore to restore the dump using the file in the Volcano folder